This is the multi-page printable view of this section. Click here to print.

 AdGuard Security Protection

-• Runs in the cloud, no additional app installation required
+• Cloud-based operation, no need for additional app installation

-After a year of implementation, we observed significant improvements:
+After one year of implementation, we observed significant improvements:

 • Enhanced daily user experience